nystrom/rivo/docs/design.md

 A `data` definition introduces a data type.
 Members of the type are tagged records.

 The definition may take parameter patterns.
-Unknowns in the parameter patterns are fields of the record.
 The name of the definition (and the enclosing definitions) is the tag of the record.

 A `data` definition may optionally contain a block with nested definitions.
 Field definitions are either `let` definitions, `var` definitions, `fun` definitions, `data` definitions, or the definition `_`.

 The field definition `_` captures the unknowns in the `data` definition parameters as `let` definitions.
 If the block is missing, the fields are captured from the definition parameters; that is, the default block is `{ _ }`.

-A `let` or `var` definition defines fields using a formula.
-If a record is created in an expression context, it is an error if these formulas have more than one solution, or no solution.
-If a record is created in a pattern context, a stream of records is created for each solution.

-A `fun` definition defines immutable fields of function type.

-A `data` definition defines a nested data type as well as a constructor for that type.

 The following are equivalent: